karye/xaml-snippets/README.md

 # xaml-snippets README

-This is the README for the extension "xaml-snippets".
-This extension provides snippets for XAML files.
+This extension provides snippets for simplifying the creation of XAML and C# code in Visual Studio Code.

 ## Features